jmcclell/django-bootstrap-pagination/README.markdown

 one or more optional arguments, Bootstrap pagination bars and pagers can be rendered with very little effort.

+Compatible with Django 1.3+

 ## Installation

 ### PIP

+This will install the latest stable release from PyPi.

 ```
     pip install django-bootstrap-pagination